tom-doerr/path_scripts/src/task_list.md

    - Status: Not started
    - Notes: Need to handle API errors gracefully and provide helpful error messages

+3. **Implement Dopamine Feedback Mechanism** - Add dopamine rewards to XML responses based on performance.
+   - Priority: HIGH
+   - Status: In progress
+   - Notes: Initial implementation in plan.py, needs to be extended to other modules

 ## Medium Priority Tasks

 1. **Allow Agent to Modify Its Own Plan** - Enable the agent to update its plan based on new information.